33 Valentine’s Day Ideas Built Around Experiences in 2026

 17. Stir and Shake with Mixology Classes

-The only thing better than sharing cocktails on a night out is learning to make them just the way you like them.
-Enroll in a mixology class for fun Valentine’s Day ideas that will have you mixing and shaking.
 There are fun and creative classes all over, from mixology classes in Chicago and Los Angeles to mixology classes in New Jersey and Las Vegas.
 There are online mixology classes that are ideal for long-distance dating or a night in, where you can learn to shake up the best cocktails.

 18. Partake in Wine Tasting

-Keeping on the theme of alcoholic beverages, move from your local bar to the vast expansive wineries, where you can savor the robust, fruity grape in all its splendor.
-Sample new beverages and fine-tune your wine knowledge with a wine tasting with a charcuterie board.
 Many vineyards offer romantic dining options for V-Day and longer stays to make a destination out of your visit, including bed and breakfast.
 For one of the quieter Valentine’s Day ideas, you can also stay home and take advantage of a virtual wine tasting in the comfort of your home.

 19. Throw a Game or Trivia Night

-If you and your love share a competitive spirit, unique Valentine’s Day ideas include dusting off your favorite board games or card sets for a fun night in.
-These are also great Valentine’s Day ideas for small group gatherings and double dates.
 You can take part in a popular trivia night at a bar or try creating your very own personal round of trivia questions for your partner.
 Some other great options for a night in or long-distance relationships are online trivia games and virtual game nights.

 20. Go On a Scavenger Hunt or Visit an Escape Room

-Working together is the key to success in any lasting romance.
-Scavenger hunts or escape rooms are a fun Valentine’s Day date activity idea that can include just the two of you or a group of friends.
-You can also take advantage of fun virtual scavenger hunts or virtual escape rooms while cozily relaxing at home on the sofa — well, as comfortable as can be while trying to escape a room within a set time!
+You can also take advantage of fun virtual scavenger hunts or virtual escape rooms while cozily relaxing at home on the sofa — well, as comfortable as can be while trying to escape a room within a set time.

 21. Do Your Part by Volunteering

 More great Valentine’s Day ideas include giving back to the community by volunteering your time and skills for a good cause.
 This may not be the first idea for your V-Day, but it can be one of the most rewarding.
-Remember you can always start your Valentine's by giving back and then balance it by indulging later on.
+Remember, you can always start your Valentine's by giving back and then balance it by indulging later on.

-Not only will volunteering allow you a great chance to spend time together, the activity also makes you feel more like a part of your community and does some valuable good.
+Not only will volunteering allow you a great chance to spend time together, but the activity also makes you feel more like a part of your community and does some valuable good.
 Consider serving up food at a soup kitchen, helping with a clothing drive or taking care of animals at a shelter.
 Volunteering makes a productive weekend date idea.

 22. Putt Around at Minigolf

-This fun, retro Valentine’s Day activity idea is perfect for locales where you can be outdoors during this February holiday, though there are also a number of great indoor courses to take advantage of during sub-zero days.
 The time spent rounding the course is a great chance to get to know someone new or reconnect with a partner through a little healthy competition.
 Make this day extra nostalgic by locking your phones in the car for the duration of the game and bringing along a Polaroid to add to your scrapbook.

 23. Belt It Out at Karaoke

 Always a favorite activity for a night out, hit up a karaoke bar to sing your favorite love songs to your date while enjoying a raucous time listening to others do the same.
 Even if you're off-key, you'll have a great time sipping cocktails, planning song selections and belting it all out on stage.
-If you're more of an introverted couple, recreate your favorite K-drama scene by getting your own karaoke room and singing to each other in the comfort of your own company.

 Valentine's Day Ideas for Her